tdnicola/discord_insult-bot/README.md

 !timer 5 mins

-!move to move a message (configure info below)--Currently disabled
+!comment hey can we add this feature?

-!help for info in chat on the commands
+!help for a list of commands

 ```